 The Work-Related Injury Statistics Query System (Work-RISQS) provides interactive data access to NIOSH’s surveillance of nonfatal occupational injuries treated in U.S. hospital emergency departments (EDs).
 NIOSH conducts this surveillance through the National Electronic Injury Surveillance System—Occupational Supplement, referred to as NEISS-Work.
 NEISS-Work data are collected through a probability based stratified cluster sample of U.S. EDs.
 Results represent "national estimates" of the number of ED-treated injuries.
 NIOSH uses employed labor force data obtained from the U.S. Bureau of Labor Statistic’s Current Population Survey with the number of injuries to calculate "national rate estimates" of injuries per full-time equivalent worker.

 Work-RISQS provides users direct access to NEISS-Work data through a structured online query system with user selected query parameters.
-Users may obtain estimates of the number or rates of ED-treated injuries with confidence intervals.
+Users may obtain estimates of the number of ED-treated injuries with confidence intervals.
 Query results are displayed in a table format that may be downloaded in spreadsheet, text, or portable document format (pdf ).

 Results obtained from Work-RISQS conform to minimum data quality requirements and do not include personally identifiable data.
 Data confidentiality requirements prohibit the public distribution of raw microdata files.